isomerpages/nyp-sirs/_services/4d-work-learn-bookcamp.md

   </tr>

   <tr>
-    <td>Through the Work-Learn Bootcamp, individuals will be able to:
+    <td style="width:50%;">Through the Work-Learn Bootcamp, individuals will be able to:
       <ul>
 <li>Acquire relevant behavioural, mind-set and technical skills related to a specific job role through a short training programme before seeking employment with a company in job roles with acute skills shortage</li>
 <li>Receive a competitive starting salary and full-time employment with participating companies, along with mentorship</li>